taaresh7/taaresh7/README.md

 - 👋 Hi, I’m @taaresh7
-- 👀 I’m working as a ML developer,I enjoy Machine learning and everything that has something to do with data.
+- 👀 I enjoy Machine learning and everything that is connected with data.
 - 🌱 I’m currently learning Bayesian statistics and working my way through some ML Books.
 - 📫 How to reach me ... gautam.taaresh@gmail.com